So Spring is technically almost here, but judging by the glorious weather we've been having- it's already arrived!

 12. Blooming Flower Crowns

 The perfect May Day adornment for all!
 You can really go any way you like with this idea, you just need to start with a fairly wide strip of cardboard that will fit around your/your little person's head.
-Take a look at this tutorial for some really beautiful tissue paper flowers to decorate your crown.
 You could make an assortment of flowers to stick onto the crown using other ideas on this list, or you could cut up lots of colourful magazine pages to make flowers- if you have gardening magazines even better you could use cut-outs of real flowers!
 Cover the headband using a glue stick, stapler, tape- whatever you have, the crazier the better, if there was ever a time for wearing a totally wildflower crown, it's now!

 At Kidadl we pride ourselves on offering families original ideas to make the most of time spent together at home or out and about, wherever you are in the world.
 We strive to recommend the very best things, that are suggested by our community and are things we would do ourselves - our aim is to be the trusted friend to parents.